Telegram style

 Telegram style, telegraph style, telegraphic style, or telegraphese is a clipped way of writing which abbreviates words and packs information into the smallest possible number of words or characters.
 It originated in the telegraph age when telecommunication consisted only of short messages transmitted by hand over the telegraph wire.
 The telegraph companies charged for their service by the number of words in a message, with a maximum of 15 characters per word for a plain-language telegram, and 10 per word for one written in code.
 The style developed to minimize costs but still convey the message clearly and unambiguously.

 The related term cablese describes the style of press messages sent uncoded but in a highly condensed style over submarine communications cables.
 In the U.S. Foreign Service, cablese referred to condensed telegraphic messaging that made heavy use of abbreviations and avoided use of definite or indefinite articles, punctuation, and other words unnecessary for comprehension of the message.

 Antecedents

 Before the telegraph age military dispatches from overseas were made by letters transported by rapid sailing ships.
 Clarity and concision were often considered important in such correspondence.

 An apocryphal story about the briefest correspondence in history has a writer (variously identified as Victor Hugo or Oscar Wilde) inquiring about the sales of his new book by sending the message "?" to his publisher, and receiving "!" in reply.

 Telegraphic coded expressions

 Through the history of telegraphy, very many dictionaries of telegraphese, codes or ciphers were developed, each serving to minimise the number of characters or words which needed to be transmitted in order to impart a message; the drivers for this economy were, for telegraph operators, the resource cost and limited bandwidth of the system; and for the consumer, the cost of sending messages.

-Examples of telegraphic coded expressions, taken from The Adams Cable Codex, Tenth Edition, 1896 are:
+Examples of telegraphic code-words and their equivalent expressions, taken from The Adams Cable Codex (1894) are: